EliasC/EliasC.github.io/README.md

 ========

-I am an assistant professor at Uppsala University, working on programming languages, semantics and type systems. (if this paragraph looks short, it is because I just started.
-More info will be added soon)
+I am an assistant professor at Uppsala University, working on programming languages, semantics and type systems.
+(More info will be added soon)

 Before that I was a post-doc researcher in [David Broman](https://www.kth.se/profile/dbro){:target="blank"}'s